Software Development Life Cycle (SDLC) – Phases, Models, and Best Practices

 The software development life cycle (SDLC) is a process that provides your team with a method for planning, building, and delivering software products.
 The SDLC divides the entire software development journey into distinct stages, allowing for better management of time, cost, and quality of the product being developed.
 Adhering to the SDLC can help reduce risks, avoid schedule delays, and deliver a system that meets the user’s requirements.

 This approach can also help a team when dealing with changing requirements and multiple team members.
 It provides clarity in the process, aligns the development team on quarter goals, and improves communication between everyone.
-The process of software development becomes predictable, organized, and focused on providing value with the SDLC.
+The process of custom software development becomes predictable, organized, and focused on providing value with the SDLC.

-The SDLC is broken down into a series of well-defined stages, which provides guidance to a project from start to completion.
+The SDLC is broken down into a series of well-defined stages, which provide guidance to a project from start to completion.
 Each stage has a distinct purpose and contributes towards ensuring the end product is functional, efficient, and meets user requirements.
 Here are the 7 stages:

 1. Planning